software-architecture-guild/katas-2025/README.md

 - **Certified Architects Public Space**\
   Service responsible for generating, storing, and distributing Certificates to Candidates and external HRs.
 It also generates a notification with the results of the Architecture Solution Exam and Certificate information.

 In addition to the new structure, we have made one key assumption.
 There is no information on how experts' time is tracked, who reviews it, or how their salaries are managed.
-While accounting is not our primary focus, understanding the time spent by experts per test is crucial for the future changes we plan to introduce.
+While accounting is not our primary focus, understanding the time experts spend per test is crucial for the future changes we plan to introduce.

-**We assume that experts submit the time spent along with the validated test or architecture submission**.
+**We assume that experts submit the time spent with the validated test or architecture submission**.

 ### Informational Viewpoint

-> *Describes the way that the architecture stores, manipulates, manages, and distributes information.*
+> *Describes how the architecture stores, manipulates, manages, and distributes information.*

-Understanding what data is stored and where is critical for any system, and especially relevant as we consider future AI-driven enhancements.
+Understanding what data is stored and where is critical for any system is especially relevant as we consider future AI-driven enhancements.
 Unfortunately, we have limited information about the data structures used in the system.
-The provided diagrams offer insights into the names of data objects and their relationships, but their exact contents remain unknown, requiring us to make assumptions.
+The diagrams offer insights into the names of data objects and their relationships, but their exact contents remain unknown, requiring us to make assumptions.

 > [!NOTE]
 > *If the existing data model differs from our assumptions, it will introduce a prerequisite implementation step before any proposed AI-related changes can be implemented.
 This step would involve aligning the data model with the necessary structure to support AI integration.*